 But FPIC has proved powerful in court, especially international courts.
 In July 2012 the Inter-American Court of Human Rights (set up by the Organisation of American States to rule on whether states have violated an individual’s human rights) found that foreign oil firms had taken over territories belonging to the indigenous communities in the Sarayaku region of Ecuador without prior consultation.

-This was a landmark decision, which gave locals in places like Rio Blanco a precedent to refer to.
+This was a landmark decision, which gave local people in places like Rio Blanco a precedent to refer to.
 A key part of that precedent was protecting the FPIC rights of indigenous people.
-But in Rio Blanco, the locals had never heard of FPIC rights, and did not actually think of themselves as indigenous.
+But in Rio Blanco, the local people had never heard of FPIC rights, and did not actually think of themselves as indigenous.

 Resistance through protest and legal action